Branch Task

 Collection Functions

-Collection functions apply to arrays (List / Collection / JSONArray), strings, and some also support dictionaries (JSONObject / Map).
+Collection functions apply to arrays (List / Collection / JSONArray) and strings.
+Some also support dictionaries (JSONObject / Map).

 | Function Signature | Return Type | Description |